The main functions of the Continuing Education Program (CEP) of the BJCP are to:

 In order to flawlessly incorporate these sessions into the established BJCP program, they must be well structured, and the roles for presenters, organizers and attendees must be well defined and their point schedules unambiguous.

-To ensure this, every application for presentation and the accompanying discussion questions must be presented in advance to the CEP for approval.
-This enables the CEP to ensure that basic components, such as tasting and the instruction in technical and stylistic topics, are included and presented capably.
+To ensure this, every class syllabus or outline for presentation and the accompanying discussion questions must be presented in advance to the CEP for approval.
+This enables the CEP to ensure that the basic components, such as tasting and the instruction in technical and stylistic topics, are included and presented capably, and to develop a library of presentations for other organizers and presenters to use.

 Follow these links for a detailed description of the separate programs: